phairiceismyotp/AO3_Focus/README.md

 ## Acknowledgements

-My deepest thanks go to the friends and beta testers from the PhaiRice shipper community.
+My deepest thanks go to the friends and beta testers from the Phainon x Castorice (PhaiRice) shipper community.
 Your support, testing, and suggestions helped shape this project from a small personal tool into something worth sharing.

 Thank you, sincerely.